 - You just need to have a fast, stable internet connection

-You just want to make sure you are fairly tech-savvy.
-All of the work is online so you will be dealing with and learning to use a lot of new programs.
+You also want to make sure you are fairly tech-savvy.
+All of the work you'll do is online so you will be dealing with and learning to use a lot of new programs.
+You can always choose one or two platforms to specialize in and not worry about learning others, or if you'd like to be open to more job opportunities, I'd suggest you be open-minded and patient when learning new platforms.

-It doesn’t matter what your nationality or where you live.
+It doesn’t matter what your nationality or where you live, although some clients will have time zone preferences.

-A fear of mine when I signed up was that clients would only be hiring US citizens.
+A fear of mine when I signed up was that clients would only be hiring US citizens (I'm from Australia).
 While I have seen a few positions that only hire people from the US, that isn’t the norm.

 As well as having a good internet connection, you will need to make sure you are self-motivated and able to stick to deadlines.
 Clients won’t be micromanaging you, and as digital nomads, there are so many temptations you’ll need to learn to say no to.